romland/smoozoo/README.md

       gliding?
 Or some multiplier going awry in momentum if we already have some?
       Sometimes it pans very fast at least.

-    - Let Smoozoo create its own HTML elements instead of requiring all those HTML tags; we just want to pass in a container to Smoozoo.

     - Code is in one large file now.
 It used to be a small file.
 Split things up a bit.
       Although personally, I am a fan of a single large file!